Classification of problematic subgroups of U(n): Initial list of problematic subgroups

-Our goal is to show that if $H$ is a problematic subgroup of $\Un$, then $H$ is a subgroup of $\DiagGamma{m}{k}$ where $n=mp^{k}$ and $m$ is prime to~$p$.
-Although $H$ itself may not be finite, we can use its finite subgroups to get information about $n$ using the following basic representation theory.
+Our goal is to show that if $H$ is a problematic subgroup of $\Un$ where $n=mp^{k}$ and $m$ and $p$ are coprime, then $H$ is a subgroup of $\Gamma_{k}\subset\Un$.
+Although $H$ itself may not be finite, we can use its finite subgroups to get information about $n$ using the following result from basic representation theory.

 \begin{lemma} Suppose that $G$ is a finite subgroup of $\Un$ and that $\character{G}(y)=0$ unless $y=e$.
-Then $|G|$ divides $n$, and the action of $G$ on $\complexes^{n}$ is by $n/|G|$ copies of the regular representation. \end{lemma}
+Then $|G|$ divides $n$, and the action of $G$ on $\Cn$ is by $n/|G|$ copies of the regular representation. \end{lemma}

 \begin{proof} The number of copies of an irreducible character $\character{}$ in $\character{G}$ is given by the inner product

 Take $\character{}$ to be the character of the one-dimensional trivial representation of $G$.
 The only nonzero term in the summation occurs when $y=e$, and since $\character{G}(e)=n$, we find $\langle \character{G},\character{}\rangle=n/|G|$.
 Since $\langle \character{G},\character{}\rangle$ must be an integer, we find that $|G|$ divides $n$.
 To finish, we observe that the character of $n/|G|$ copies of the regular representation is the same as $\character{G}$, which finishes the proof. \end{proof}